Stephanie-Ash/jewellery-art/TESTING.md

 #### General Goals

 The site provides value to the user as a place that they can find different and unusual jewellery.
 It is easy to use making it easy for them to purchase the products on offer.
 The site owner has a place to add and sell their products online.
-The designer section allows them to promote their interest in good designe and promote the designers which would likely result in some reciprical marketing as the designers promote the site on social media.
+The designer section allows them to promote their interest in good design and promote the designers which would likely result in some reciprical marketing as the designers promote the site on social media.
 The homepage featured option allows the store owner to keep the site fresh by updating the list of top products on the homepage.

 ### Validator Testing